 BritBox vs Netflix— which one is right for you?

 As there are so many streaming services out there these days, it's becoming harder and harder to find your perfect fit.
-Alongside BritBox and Netflix, there's Disney Plus, Apple TV Plus, HBO Max, Prime Video... the list only seems to get longer.
+Alongside BritBox (which is now part of ITVX, in the UK) and Netflix, there's Disney Plus, Apple TV Plus, HBO Max (soon to rebrand as Max) Prime Video, and the list only seems to get longer.

 If you're in the middle of trying to work out what the best streaming services are, and which ones you should be subscribing to, we've pitted BritBox and Netflix against one another to try and make that decision just a little bit easier.

 If you're a subscriber in the UK trying to understand the difference between BritBox and ITVX, we've got a comparison of ITVX vs BritBox to help you understand all the differences.